seanastricker/GauntletSim/docs/scope-creep.md

 ## Player Interaction
 - players have a special skill that gives other players boosts
 - players can interact with other players, cool down
+- players can add each other on X when interacting

 ## Speech Bubbles
 - Pokemon style (in a box below the actual screen)